-Aberdeen Minerals has been working with local landowners since 2018 and currently has a first-mover advantage with strong relationships with key landowners – Aurum Exploration Services, which is engaged as Aberdeen Minerals’ lead technical advisor, has experience in working in the area since 2004.
+Aberdeen Minerals has been working with local landowners since 2018 and currently has a first-mover advantage with strong relationships with key landowners – Aurum Exploration Services, which is engaged as Aberdeen Minerals’ technical advisor, has experience in working in the area since 2004.

 - Base metal mineral rights in the UK vest in the freehold landholder (unless severed), not the Crown